 Pinterest allows you to share a wide range of images, yet keep them grouped via separate boards.
 Your followers can then choose to follow each individual board.
 Keeping separate Pinterest boards for different types of images can help greatly when it comes to offering relevant content to different groups of people.

-Search Engine Journal has a some tips that’ll help you improve your presence on the social network.
+Search Engine Journal has some tips that’ll help you improve your presence on the social network.

 Check out our previous coverage on Pinterest: